 bs.flip (int pos);

-In the C++ programming language, the flip function works internally by using the bitwise NOT (~) operation to flip all the bits.
-If we want to flip a specific bit at position pos, we apply XOR with a mask.
+In C++ programming, the flip function operates by employing the bitwise NOT (~) operation to invert all the bits within a bitset.
+To flip a particular bit at a designated position, XOR is applied using a specific mask.

-This efficient use of bitwise operations creates an efficient constant-time (O(1)) function flip.
+This effective application of bitwise operations results in a constant-time (O(1)) function called flip.

 Simple C++ bitwise flip function Example

-Let us take an example to illustrate the bitwise flip function in C++.
+Let's consider a scenario to demonstrate the bitwise flip function in C++.

 Example